floows-s/esp32-HTTPRequest_BSD/README.md

-The HTTPRequest_BSD class simplifys making a HTTP request.
+The HTTPRequest_BSD class simplifys making a HTTP request on the ESP.

 Important:
 I made this code while not knowing there was a esp-idf sollution for doing http(s) request.